How to Access Your Home Assistant files via Network Share

 Know your LAN details

-You’ll need your Home Assistant host name or IP address (Settings → System → Network).
+You will require the Home Assistant host name or IP (Settings -> System -> Network).

 Install Samba share